wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 vendor/bin/phpstan analyse --level 6 \  --configuration phpstan.neon \  src/ tests/ --generate-baseline
 ```

-You'll now have your baseline configuration set in the file specified (`phpstan.neon`), which saves a detailed overview of errors per-file.
+You'll now have your baseline configuration set in the file specified (`phpstan.neon`), which saves a detailed overview of errors per file.

-Now we want PHPStan to prevent commits to your repository, *before* they can be pushed up to your source.
+Now we want PHPStan to prevent commits to your repository *before* they can be pushed up to your source.
 For this, we use Git hooks.

 * Git hooks

 It somehow took me years to realise that git actually installs hooks as standard in a new git repository on `git init`.
 You can [read more about git hooks here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
-We're going to edit the the `pre-commit` hook.
-As long as you've not touched any hooks before in your project, you can enable the the pre-commit hook by renaming it - run this from the root of your project:
+We're going to edit the `pre-commit` hook.
+As long as you've not touched any hooks before in your project, you can enable the pre-commit hook by renaming it - run this from the root of your project:

 ```bash
 mv ./.git/hooks/pre-commit.sample ./.git/hooks/pre-commit